22/4/2022

 The Flemish government is a pioneer in this transition.
 An internal climate plan aims to reduce CO2 emissions by 55 percent and primary energy consumption by 35 percent in the use phase of buildings by 2030.
 By 2045, the buildings of the Flemish Government should be completely carbon neutral.

 The Flemish government engages Ingenium, together with a partner, to perform condition state measurements and energy audits in its numerous buildings, including those of Sport Flanders.
-With a CO2 reduction tool developed especially for the Flemish government, we map out in a visually attractive way the various energy-saving measures, the best time to implement them, the investment amount linked to each one and the CO2 reduction of each measure.
+With a CO2-reduction tool, specially developed for the Flemish government, we map out in a visually attractive way the various energy-saving measures, the best time to implement them, the investment amount each time and the CO2 reduction of each measure.

 EPC - an éxtra incentive